hammy-whammy/auto-renamer/PRD.md

 ### 12.2 Supported Collectors
 SUEZ, VEOLIA, REFOOD, PAPREC, ELISE, DERICHEBOURG, ORTEC, ATESIS, BRANGEON, COLLECTEA, and others as defined in Prestataires.csv

+### 12.2.1 Logo Recognition Capabilities
+The system's visual analysis can identify the following company logos:
+- **PAPREC**: Green and white logo with company name
+- **SUEZ**: Blue corporate logo design
+- **VEOLIA**: Green corporate branding and logo
+- **Other Waste Management Providers**: Additional logos as defined in Prestataires.csv

+**Logo Priority System**: When both text and logo information are available, the system prioritizes logo identification for provider determination.
+For example, if an invoice shows "RUBO" in the text but displays a PAPREC logo, the system correctly identifies PAPREC as the provider.

+**Example Success Case**:
+- **Input**: PAPREC PDF with "RUBO" text content
+- **Logo Detection**: PAPREC logo identified visually
+- **Output**: `1036-PAPREC-102024-PRE24100414.pdf` (correct provider)

 ### 12.3 Enhanced Logging System